gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 }
 ```

-In the previous code sample, a `RootErrorBoundary` is declared below the `RootLayout` but above the routes of the *remote module*.
+In the previous code sample, a `RootErrorBoundary` is declared below the `RootLayout` but above the routes of the remote module.
 By doing so, if a module encounters an unhandled error, the nested error boundary will only replace the section rendered by the `Outlet` component within the `RootLayout` rather than the entire page.

 By implementing this mechanism, the level of failure isolation achieved is **comparable** to that of an **iframes** or **subdomains** implementation.
 With this mechanism, failure isolation **is as good as** with an **iframes** or **subdomains** implementation.